 Geomembranes, on the other hand, provide the largest percentage of geosynthetic sales.
 Outside of freshwater containment, Geomembranes contain hazardous gases, fluids, or wastes, in order to contain contaminated material and keep it away from our water supply.
 This makes geomembranes perfectly suited to manure management systems, industrial water management, or landfill construction.
 Geomembranes also feature low permeability allowing them to retain toxic gasses.

 How Do Geosynthetics Work?

 As you can see, the applications mentioned feature varying functions.
 Geotextiles separate, reinforce, filter, and drain various projects.
 Geomembranes are primarily for containment.
 Though made for varying functions and forms, geosynthetics provide the same purpose: to lessen the impact water has on soil.

-A product of global warming, the National Ocean Service reports that sea levels have risen 0.12 inches per year since 1900.
+Whether it be due global warming or other factors, sea levels have risen 0.12 inches per year since 1900.
 As a result, storms, floods, landslides, and other natural disasters pose a threat to building structures, freeways, landfill systems, and other architectural and constructional achievements.
 This is where geosynthetics come in.
 By reinforcing coastlines, protecting roadways, and lining structures, geosynthetics can hold up under even the worst of circumstances.

 How Are Geosynthetics Used?